[Long Read] Next Irish Election will test whether what a government does makes a difference

 As a result Fine Gael entered government for a record third term in a row, but the previous nine years in power had come at one hell of a price.
 From 76 seats in 2011 their share of Dail seats now dropped to 35.

-At the start of negotiations Varadkar was reluctant to participate in a grand coalition.
-He preferred to take his party out of play and into opposition and force an FF/SF/Left coalition.
+At the start of negotiations Varadkar was reluctant to participate in Ireland’s first grand coalition.
+He preferred to take his party out of play and into opposition hoping to force an FF/SF/Left coalition.

-However, not only were none of the broad left parties prepared to go into government, Micheál Martin was (as he had been all through the election campaign) not prepared to share government with SF.
+However, not only were none of the broad left parties prepared to go into government, Micheál Martin (as he had been all through the election campaign) was not prepared to share government with SF.

 So the arithmetic of any viable coalition was set early in that process.
 The other event that occurred at that time was the onset of Covid, the threat to life and the need to take public health policy seriously.

 It did two other things.
-The restrictions on meeting slowed down the speed at which negotiation took place, giving each of the parties to think carefully before signing off any given policy.
+The restrictions on meeting slowed down the speed at which negotiation could take place, giving each of the parties time to think carefully before signing off any given policy.

-But crucially as media focused on the national crisis the heat came off the participating parties and gave them an unprecedented level of privacy to hammer out a deal that was acceptable to all the partners.
+But crucially as the media focused on the Covid crisis the heat came off the participating parties and gave them an unprecedented level of privacy to hammer out a deal that was acceptable to all the partners.

 This seemed to elude some commentators at the time who, interpreting the obviously tetchy pre election relationship between Varadkar and Martin, gave the coalition no more than the year end before it split.

-Martin’s determination to stick to pre-election promises and particularly early in his term as Taoiseach a calm response to transgressions of shared responsibility from some of the partners also played a role.
+Martin’s determination to stick to pre-election promises and (particularly early in his term as Taoiseach) his calm response to transgressions of shared responsibility from some of his partners also played a role.

-With privacy came a seriousness in putting the agenda together, often with important policies for the long term but which are unlikely to attract significant media attention (or votes) in the short run.
+With privacy came a seriousness in putting the agenda together, often with important policies for the long term that were unlikely to attract significant media attention (or votes) in the short run.

-What’s remarkable about this accidental class of ‘slow politics’, formed within the interregnum created by Covid and a prolonged lockdown, was a Programme for Government that worked for all three parties.
+What’s remarkable about this accidental class of ‘slow politics’, formed within the interregnum created by Covid and prolonged lockdown, was a Programme for Government that worked for all three parties.

 Focusing on outcomes, not process